Vihaan-Banga/youth-dental-injury-database/README.md

 **Status:** Pre-launch (data collection phase).
 Not yet published.
 Do not cite externally until v1.0 release.

-**Project lead:** Vihaan Banga, Olentangy Liberty High School, in collaboration with [Advisor name when secured], OSU College of Dentistry.
+**Project lead:** Vihaan Banga, Olentangy Liberty High School, in collaboration with [Advisor name when secured].

 ## What this is and isn't